pantheon-systems/terminus/CONTRIBUTING.md

 Finally...
 ----------

 Thanks!
-Hacking on WP-CLI should be fun.
+Hacking on Terminus should be fun.
 If you find any of this hard to figure out, let us know so we can improve our process or documentation!